rebekahheacock/unix-cli/README.md

 $ find . -name '*.csv'
 ```

-> "find" is a pretty useful command that will allow one to find a file by name, partial name, modified or creation date. *It has many options that can be it complex but very useful*
+> **find** is a pretty useful command that will allow one to find a file by name, partial name, modified or creation date. *It has many options that can be it complex but very useful*

 > This will look for any file that ends in .csv in the current directory and all descendent directories.